-We received a $2 million grant in March 2015 from the Andrew W. Mellon Foundation which we can use to support innovations and experiments in collaborative approaches to language teaching and learning over five years.
+In March 2015, we received a $2 million grant from the Andrew W. Mellon Foundation that we are using to support innovations and experiments in collaborative approaches to language teaching and learning over five years.

 - To encourage more students to study languages, particularly by making beginning study of those languages more accessible